 Keegan Boyd brings a pragmatic and business-minded approach to the practice of law.
 He passionately represents the interests of his clients, both inside and outside the courtroom.
 He has a broad litigation practice with an emphasis on complex commercial disputes, professional liability, and health law.

-Keegan’s commercial litigation experience includes contractual disputes, shareholder disputes, product liability claims, engineering and infrastructure disputes, employment litigation, financial services litigation, and class actions.
+Keegan’s commercial litigation experience includes contractual disputes, shareholder disputes, product liability claims, class actions, engineering and infrastructure disputes, and employment litigation.
 He regularly defends professionals against allegations of professional misconduct and negligence in both civil and regulatory contexts.
 Keegan represents health industry clients on a broad range of matters, with an emphasis on medico-legal defence and commercial disputes.

 Keegan routinely appears before all levels of court in Ontario.
 He has also represented clients before other courts, administrative bodies, and tribunals, including the Alberta Court of Queen’s Bench, the College of Physicians and Surgeons of Ontario, the Health Professions Appeal and Review Board, and the Human Rights Tribunal of Ontario.